-While recognizing that each master's degree scholar will have his or her own individualized program and timeline, the Center for Translational Science Activities (CTSA) Postdoctoral Programs Committee tracks certain milestones of program progress.
+While recognizing that each master's degree scholar will have his or her own individualized program and timeline, the Center for Clinical and Translational Sciences (CCaTS) Postdoctoral Programs Committee tracks your progress toward successfully completing the Postdoctoral Master's Degree Program.
+Please submit all required items electronically to your CCaTS program education specialist.

-Your master's research proposal and supporting materials are due on the first business day in January following your year of admission.
-However, you are encouraged to submit them earlier.
+The deadline for your research proposal and supporting documents is based on your academic cycle listed below.
+However, you are encouraged to submit your proposal as early as possible.
 See the research requirements page for a complete list of materials you need to submit for this milestone.

 Milestone 2: Workshops

-Scholars are required to attend the "Write Winning Grants" and "Writing for Biomedical Publications" workshops.
+Scholars are required to attend the "Write Winning Grant Proposals" and "Writing for Biomedical Publication" workshops.
 Both are offered once each year.

 Milestone 4: Completion of didactic course work